|

 Tibet (Xizang 西藏; province since 1751) and Eastern or Chinese Turkestan (Xinjiang 新疆; province since 1884) and Qinghai 青海 (province since 1907) were loosely administered by Grand Ministers (Zhu Zang dachen 駐藏大臣) resp. a commander-general (zongtong 總統) for Turkestan and different commanders-in-chief (Sino-Mongolian: zhasake 札薩克) for Qinghai.

-Bhutan 布嚕克巴 Sikkim 哲孟雄 Nepal (Gurkha) 廓爾喀 Russia "Eluosi" 俄羅斯 (Tsarist Russia: "Sha-E" 沙俄) Korea 京城 kyongsong (mod.
+Bhutan 布嚕克巴 Sikkim 哲孟雄 Nepal (Gorkha) 廓爾喀 Russia "Eluosi" 俄羅斯 (Tsarist Russia: "Sha-E" 沙俄) Korea 京城 kyongsong (mod.
 Seoul), Yuenan 河內, Nanzhang 南掌 cap: Longbolabang 隆勃剌邦 Luang Prabang, Miandian 緬甸 cap: Amoluobuluo 阿摩羅補羅 (modern Mandalay), Kokand 霍罕